 2. Don’t Oversell If You Want To Stand Out

 It’s a given that you want to write content that promotes a particular product or service.
-You want your brand content to stand out, and that means making each of your offerings stand out, too.
+You want your brand content to shine, and that means making each of your offerings stand out, too.
 However, doing this dully or repetitively will estrange your potential customers.

 People are constantly inundated with ads and commercials.
 Most users will know when you’re trying to force a product on them, and they’ll resist.
 Instead, be subtle.